Skip to content

 Install system dependencies (RPi)

-Following dependencies to be installed for Raspberry Pi OS 64bit.
-Adjust for debian/ubuntu.
-Picamera2 is only available on Raspberry Pi.
+The following dependencies need to be installed for Raspberry Pi OS 64bit.
+Customize for debian/ubuntu.
+Picamera2 is only available for Raspberry Pi.

-sudo apt -y install ffmpeg libturbojpeg0 python3-pip libgl1 libgphoto2-dev fonts-noto-color-emoji rclone inotify-tools
+sudo apt -y install ffmpeg libturbojpeg0 libgl1 libgphoto2-dev fonts-noto-color-emoji

 Debian/Ubuntu

-There are no dedicated installation instructions available by now.
-It should work similar to Raspberry Pi installation, please try these.
-Feel free to send a pull request to improve the instructions.
+There is no dedicated installation guide yet.
+It should work similar to a Raspberry Pi installation, so please try this one.
+Feel free to submit a pull request to improve the instructions.

 Windows

 Windows is well supported, the software is developed on a Windows system.
-As of app version 1.0 Digicamcontrol is integrated to support DSLR on Windows platform.
+Digicamcontrol is integrated to support DSLR cameras on Windows platform.

 Tweak system settings (Win)